Geoje: Oksangeum Fortress Area

 The Oksangeum Fortress Area (옥산금성지) was an unsanctioned fortress built on the Sujeong peak to defend against Japanese invasion.
 Due to the strain it placed on the people during the building, the magistrate responsible was dismissed.
 Oksangeum Fortress is regarded as the South Gyeongsang Province's 10th cultural treasure.

 Pyewang Fortress

 Pyewang Fortress (폐왕성) is the oldest surviving fortress in Geoje.
 First built during the Silla Dynasty, Pyewang fortress later served the fortress refuge for the King Uijong the 18th king of the Goryeo dynasty, while escaping from a military coup.
 Pyewang fortress is located in Dundeok-myeon.
 Pyewang fortress is regarded as the South Gyeongsang Province's 11th cultural treasure, and National Historical Site no. 509.

 Okpo Great Victory Park

-Okpo Great Victory Park is located in Okpo2Dong within Geoje city.
+Okpo Great Victory Park is located in Okpo2Dong within Geoje.
 It commemorates the great victory over the invading Japanese navy by the honored general Yi Sun-sin on May 7, 1592.

 Blue Horse (Poet) Museum

-The Blue Horse (Cheongma, 청마) is a cultural exhibition and preserved birthplace museum of the celebrated poet "Blue Horse".
+The Blue Horse (Cheongma, 청마) is a cultural exhibition and preserved birthplace museum of the poet "Blue Horse".
 It is located in Bangha village, Dundeokmyeon.